lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 Note that both of these examples specify a volume of interest.
 This improves performance of the imaging and visualization algorithms by eliminating empty space.

-Another script, marchingFrog.tcl , uses similar parameters but processes the original gray-scale volume rather than the segmented volume.
+Another script, marchingFrog.tcl, uses similar parameters but processes the original gray-scale volume rather than the segmented volume.
 This script is used in skin.tcl to extract the skin.
 The file marchingFrog.tcl does not have the island removal or threshold pipeline elements since the data is already has gray-scale information.

-Once the models are generated with the process just outlined, they can be rendered using the following tcl script called ViewFrog.tcl .
+Once the models are generated with the process just outlined, they can be rendered using the following tcl script called ViewFrog.tcl.
 First we create a Tcl procedure to automate the creation of actors from the model files.
 All the pipeline elements are named consistently with the name of the part followed by the name of the pipeline element.
 This makes it easy for the user to identify each object in more sophisticated user interfaces.

 ``` tcl
 proc mkname {a b} {return \$a\$b}